Top 10 Foods to Heal Leaky Gut

 I recommend melting it on steamed veggies where it tastes amazing and/or adding it to soups, teas and coffee.

-Goal: Use 2-4 tbsps daily of grass-fed ghee
+Goal: Use 2-4 tbsps daily of grass-fed ghee, Purity Farms is a good brand.

 Beef Gelatin and/or Collagen Peptides: